ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 - Double Click on the image portrait or the name of the token "pan to token" on the current scene

+- Use Avatar Player Image: Use the player's Avatar image instead of the token/actor standard image.
+Note if true ignore the first option if a avatar is found or else go back to the standard actor/token image feature, this option is ignored if you are the GM or else everything you click has the avatar image of the GM.

 - Configure which chat message should receive custom styling, and which ones should be left as default.
 Changing this may require you to refresh your window.
   - allCards : Affect every message.
   - selfAndGM : Affect own messages and GM messages.